HeardLibrary/digital-scholarship/script/r/structures.md

 organismInfo$animal
 ```

-and items in that column can be referred to by their position:
+and items in that column can be referred to by their position from the top of the column:

 ```
 organismInfo$animal[4]